maurya-anand/ARA/README.md

 Please be patient because downloading and configuring the tools/modules may take several minutes.
 The warning messages that appear during the installation of certain Perl modules can be ignored by users.

-Refer the [Troubleshooting](#troubleshooting) section in case of any installation related issues.
+Refer the 'Troubleshooting' section in case of any installation related issues.

 ------------------------------------------------------------------------